Looking for more information on Copyright? Here is the library's LibGuide.

 How do I obtain permission to use material in a course?

 In most cases, obtaining permission means that the college will pay a fee to the copyright holder for the right to use an item for one course in one semester.
-The copy center and library will normally do the work of obtaining permission for course packs or reserves, respectively.
+The library will normally do the work of obtaining permission for reserves and electronic reserves.

 What about a published article that I wrote?